cmiles/PointlessWaymarksProject/DevNotes.md

 ## Notes

+2/16/2024

+For the first AM in a couple of months I didn't wake up and work on the CMS - the recent changes to improve the maps, add Activity Log support and fix the Body/Update previews has been very satisfying.
+It isn't a feeling of completeness - I'm still pondering some changes (improved map editor and custom point icons) - but it kind of feels like 1.0!
+First work was Oct. of 2019 so about 4.5 years in...

 1/8/2024

 Interesting to continue to use the CMS and note the changes is priorities over time.
 'Extra' file writes really weren't overly important to me in the first few years - of course avoid egregious numbers of writes but some extra file writes to ensure correctness was not something I was concerned with...